timeseer-ai/timeseer-ansible-collection/timeseer/podman/roles/traefik/README.md

 - `traefik_basic_auth_users`: List of users for basic authentication.
 Each entry should be in the format "username:hashedpassword".
 - `traefik_expose_flight`: Whether to expose flight interface on Traefik.
 - `traefik_timeseer_reverse_proxy_enable`: Whether to enable timeseer reverse proxy configuration in Traefik.
+- `traefik_tls`: Determines the method for obtaining SSL/TLS certificates.
+Use ACME to automatically obtain certificates using the ACME protocol.
+Use certs if you prefer to use your own pre-existing certificates.
+- `traefik_cert_file_name`: Specifies the file path where your SSL/TLS certificate is located.
+This is used when you choose to use your own certificates.
+- `traefik_key_file_name`: Specifies the file path where your private key is located.
+This is necessary when using your own SSL/TLS certificates.